HomeGuidesAPI ReferenceChangelog

 Request Parameters

-Once we've gotten all of the data that we need, we're ready to search for incentives.
-We can use the data that we gathered above so the results of our search will show which incentives are eligible for the system that we've defined.
+After we gather all of the data we need, we're ready to search for incentives.
+We can use the compiled list above to guide our search, resulting in incentives that are eligible for the system constraints that we have defined.
 The Get Incentives endpoint will accept an arbitrary list of key=value pairs, one for each of the applicabilities that we found above.

 For our system, we'll use the following request: